By Suroor Alikhan

 Review – Narrow Dog to Carcassonne

 “We could bore ourselves to death, drink ourselves to death, or have a bit of an adventure.”

-And so a retired couple, Terry and Monica Darlington, take their whippet, Jim, and their narrow boat, meant for canals, across the Channel into France.
-This the first time I’ve reviewed a travel book whose star is the family pet: the thieving, pubs- and chips-loving whippet, Jim (the “narrow dog” of the title).
+And so a retired couple, Terry and Monica Darlington take their whippet, Jim, and their narrowboat, meant for canals, across the Channel into France.
+This is the first time I’ve reviewed a travel book whose star is the family pet: the thieving, pubs- and chips-loving whippet, Jim (the “narrow dog” of the title).

 He is a reluctant sailor, though—he hates it when the ground shifts under his feet, so moving boats are things he could do without.
-But since he doesn’t really have much choice, he puts up with his humans’ eccentricities, and even manages to summon enough sangfroid to comfort Monica when she is convinced the boat will capsize.
+But since he doesn’t really have much choice, he puts up with his humans’ eccentricities and even manages to summon enough sangfroid to comfort Monica when she is convinced the boat will capsize.
 And it does sometimes come close to capsizing.
 Especially as Terry and Monica are not expert sailors.
 Narrow boats are long and perfect for sailing down inland canals, but completely unsuitable for crossing a large body of water.

 The book starts in the canals in Britain, then the momentous crossing of the Channel, battling six-foot waves (they’re helped by an expert, The Principal) and then through French and Belgian canals.
 Sailing through canals exposes parts of cities most people don’t see, and they meet people you wouldn’t normally meet as a regular tourist—sea captains, the occasional drunks and gongoozlers (landlubbers who are fascinated with boats).
 I learned a lot about locks (which help raise and lower boats between canals with different water levels) and lock keepers.
 Jim is a big attraction—everyone they meet along the route is taken up with “les anglais et leur petit lévrier”.